Skip to content

 // ...

-// add code to initialize grid
+// initialize grid

 // ...